MobileReality/react-native-select-pro/website/docs/api/refs.md

 ## Example

-Open a drodpown with ref
+Open a dropdown with ref

 ```typescript jsx
 import React from 'react';